Per-Analysis Network Routing

 None Routing

 The default routing mechanism in the sense that CAPE allows the analysis to route as defined by a third party.
 As in, it doesn’t do anything.
-One may use the none routing in conjunction with the simple_global_routing.
+One may use the none routing

 Drop Routing